korydraughn/irods_docs/docs/developers/library_examples.md

     // We're all set.
 Execute the query and iterate/print the results! while (true) {
         if (const int ec = rcGenQuery(conn, &input, &output); ec != 0) {
-            // Break out of the loop if we there aren't any results. if (ec == CAT_NO_ROWS_FOUND) {
+            // Break out of the loop if there aren't any results. if (ec == CAT_NO_ROWS_FOUND) {
                 break;
             }

             // Failed to execute query.
+            // Handle error.
             break;
         }